MITLibraries/dspace-submission-service/README.md

 [Please insert instructions here!!]

+If you are just interested in testing SQS aspects of the application, you can bypass DSpace Submission (in Development only) by adding `SKIP_PROCESSING=true` to your `.env` file

 ## Sample Data

 `pipenv run submitter sample-data-loader --input-queue=YOUR_INPUT_QUEUE --output-queue=YOUR_OUTPUT_QUEUE` will load some sample data into the SQS input queue